mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/release-notes/index.md

 ## Improved RBAC

-Kommander has revamped Access Controls for users at the global, workspace, and project levels allowing for greater flexibility and security when assigning roles.
+Kommander has enhanced Access Controls for users at the global, workspace, and project levels allowing for greater flexibility and security when assigning roles.
 See [Granting Access to Kubernetes Resources in Kommander](https://docs.d2iq.com/ksphere/kommander/1.1.0/tutorials/configure-rbac/)

 ## LDAP Support